strimzi/strimzi-kafka-bridge/doc/AMQP_intro.md

 * the client specifies a negative value for partition or offset;
 * the client specifies a not existing partition;

-More information about receiver flow are available in the wiki [here](https://github.com/EnMasseProject/amqp-kafka-bridge/wiki/Receiver)
+More information about receiver flow are available [here](receiver.md)

 ## Supported AMQP clients